pentestpartners/mykali/README.md

 Are you tired of configuring and reconfiguring your Kali box across computers?
 Or getting things back "just the way you like it" after a VM dies or your hard-drive is wiped?
 Then maybe this is the tool for you!

-*mykali*  is a Kali linux configuration tool.
+*mykali*  is a Kali linux configuration tool for quickly getting the box up to scratch just the way you like it.

+All you have to do is keep the **config.json** up to date with your desired configuration and you can run it quickly and easily on other boxes to get them up to scratch.

 ## Configuration